BrightTag/chopped-sui/README.md

 ### CSS

-`css` should contain a single SASS file named `component-name.scss` containing all the styles necessary to render all versions of the component.
-For `drop-down` this is `drop-down.scss`.
+`css` should contain a single SASS file named `main.scss` containing all the styles necessary to render all versions of the component.

-**TODO**: we may want to expand this to allow for multiple SASS files

-SASS files for all components will be converted to CSS and concatenated into `dist/components/css/components.css`.
+SASS files for all components will be converted to CSS and concatenated into `dist/components/css/components.css` and `dist/components/css/components.min.css`.

-**TODO**: there may come a time where ordering these CSS files becomes a requirement

 ### JS

-`js` should contain a single JS file named `component-name.js` containing the ChopSuey.registerComponent() call for this component.
-For `drop-down` this is `drop-down.scss`.
+`js` should contain a single JS file named `main.js` containing the ChopSuey.registerComponent() call for this component along with potential `build.js` and/or `enhance.js` with supporting browserify managed modules.

+JavaScript files for all components will be converted and concatenated into `dist/components/js/components.js` and `dist/components/js/components.min.js`.

 ### Templates

 `templates` should contain one or more templates  named `component-name.mustache` for rendering the entire component, or `component-name-part.mustache` containing sub templates for any HTML that needs to be added on enhancement, no matter how insignificant.

+For example, the `drop-down` contains a main template called `drop-down.mustache` and three sub-templates called `drop-down-menu.mustache`, `drop-down-sizer.mustache`, and `drop-down-trigger.mustache`.

 ### Helpers

-**TODO**: language-specific helpers are necessary to generate the initial markup using the Jade Templates listed above.
-They should probably be generated dynamically
+Helper functions are also generated to provide native wrappers for generating ChopSuey component markup in various backend languages.

+Currently, helper templates are located in `gulp/resources` such as `php-helper.mustache`.
+These templates use the directory structure of the templates to generate method names for use in a particular language.

+Helpers get generated in `dist/helpers` in language specific folders.

+ChopSuey currently supports:
+* `php`

 ### Tests

-**TODO**: I'd like to do both unit and integration/behavior testing
+**TODO**

 ## Library

-The library is a single JavaScript file building helpers for initializing components in the ChopSuey namespace.

-**TODO**: We should really be using browserify or requirejs to break this apart into smaller, testable parts.

-**TODO**: Unit testing
+`js` should contain a single JS file named `main.js` along with supporting browserify managed modules.

+JavaScript files for the library will be converted and concatenated into `dist/components/js/chop-suey.js` and `dist/components/js/chop-suey.min.js`.

+### Tests

+**TODO**